-Still, regulators and central banks have repeatedly claimed that reconciling full privacy with regulatory constraints is not possible (e.g. Armelius, Claussen, & Hull, 2021; Auer & Boehme, 2021).
-This statement clearly indicates a lack of communication between research streams.
-Moreover, neither CBDC nor cryptographic literature has so far provided a rigorous, holistic evaluation of a monetary system design that addresses regulatory requirements while supporting fully private payments and that evaluates the design with key stakeholders, such as central banks and regulators.
+Still, regulators and central bankers have repeatedly claimed that reconciling full privacy with regulatory constraints is not possible (e.g. Armelius, Claussen, & Hull, 2021; Auer & Boehme, 2021).
+This statement clearly indicates a lack of communication between the different research streams.
+Moreover, neither CBDC nor cryptographic literature has so far provided a rigorous, holistic evaluation of a payment system design that addresses regulatory requirements while supporting fully private payments and that evaluates the design with key stakeholders, such as central bankers and regulators.
 To address this research gap, we follow a rigorous design science research (DSR) approach to design and evaluate a holistic, software-based CBDC system that is based on ZKPs and supports fully private payments.
 We first consolidate proposals from the cryptographic and CBDC literature to develop an account-based CBDC payment system that is fully private by design while addressing regulatory requirements by using per-transaction, turnover, and balance limits.
 We also instantiate our design through an implementation of the core transaction types using ZKPs.
 We then evaluate and refine our IT artifact in four evaluation cycles consisting of a total of 22 interviews with 44 experts in the area of regulation, cryptography, central banking, identity, and payments.
 We find using ZKPs for CBDCs can replicate cash-like privacy in the digital realm and ensure adherence to regulatory constraints.
 Against this background, ZKPs enable strict privacy protection by design, storing personal transaction data only on the end-users' devices (trustless privacy).

-$^{1}$ We refer to the comprehensive discussion in Chaum et al. (2021) for a more detailed overview of the challenges associated with hardware-based solutions, particularly if deployed on a larger scale.
+1We recommend to refer to the comprehensive discussion in Chaum et al. (2021) for a more detailed overview of the challenges associated with hardware-based solutions, particularly if deployed on a larger scale, and to Grothoff and Dold (2021) for additional arguments why a software-based CBDC design may be beneficial.

-The theoretical contribution of our paper is twofold: First, our innovative softwarebased CBDC payment system combines elements from different strands of the literature, including cryptography, privacy-by-design concepts, and CBDCs.
-Second, the rigorous evaluation of our CBDC system by key stakeholders in the cadre of DSR allows us to assess the practical feasibility of a CBDC design that provides cash-like privacy using ZKPs, including the discussion of risks and potential mitigation measures.
+The theoretical contribution of our paper is twofold: First, our innovative software-based CBDC payment system combines elements from different strands of the literature, including cryptography, privacy-by-design concepts, and CBDCs.
+Second, the rigorous evaluation of our CBDC system by key stakeholders in the cadre of DSR allows us to assess the practical feasibility of a CBDC design that provides cash-like privacy using ZKPs and also to discuss risks and potential mitigation measures.

 Our paper is structured as follows: In Section 2, we introduce essential background knowledge on CBDCs, different notions of transaction privacy, regulatory aspects of CBDCs, and ZKPs.
 We then present our DSR approach in Section 3.
 Subsequently, we discuss related work and describe the design of our IT artifact in Section 4, followed by the presentation of our evaluation cycles in Section 5.
-Section 6 summarizes our main findings, describes limitations and gives an outlook on potential future applications of our design and related research opportunities.
+Section 6 summarizes our main findings, describes limitations, and gives an outlook on potential future applications of our design and related research opportunities.